 When planted, the Mango Tree also gives vision, meaning you can plant it in the Roshan pit and find out if your enemies are looking to take the Aegis – but you may want to be a little safer with its placement as the enemy team will ruthlessly fell your juicy friend if they find it.
 It’s useful to position it somewhere you or your carry can make use of the periodic mana top-up to farm the jungle and push out lanes with spells.

 Consuming a portion of Royal Jelly grants a target allied unit a permanent buff that provides +2.5 Health Regen and +1.25 Mana Regen, giving you a substantial advantage in the laning stage.
 It comes with two charges, so you can share with your favourite support (cough).
-While most of the Tier 1 items eventually get left in the fountain gathering dust once the fancier accessories become available, Royal Jelly won’t take up one of your item slots, isn’t temporary, and is useful on every single hero, making it one of the best tier 1 neutral items.
+While most of the Tier 1 items eventually get left in the fountain gathering dust once the fancier accessories become available, Royal Jelly won’t permanently take up your neutral item slot, isn’t temporary, and is useful on every single hero, making it one of the best tier 1 neutral items.

 Honourable Mentions: Broom Handle, Faded Broach, Keen Optic